 \section{Mode identification from TESS and \emph{Gaia} data}

 Identifying the degree $l$ of at least one pulsation mode is required to reduce degeneracy and perform meaningful asteroseismic modelling of \bceph{} stars \citep{Hendriks2019}.
-In addition, it is also of importance to obtain an observational distribution of the mode degrees to advance our understanding of the mode selection mechanisms.
+Additionally, an observational distribution of the mode degrees could advance our understanding of the mode selection mechanisms.
 Hence, we attempt to identify the pulsation modes of the \emph{Gaia} sample to (1) learn about the distribution of pulsation modes in \bceph{} stars from a large sample based on space photometry, (2) provide the input for detailed future modelling of the most promising sample stars, (3) open pathways towards ensemble asteroseismology of \bceph{} pulsators observed across the entire sky from combined TESS and \emph{Gaia} space data.